snimu/blog/contents/byte-latent-transformer/article.md

 ### Multi-modality

 One reaction I've seen online right after the paper was published to arXiv is that this is amazing because it would allow for byte-level multi-modality.
-I'm not so sure about this, but here are some thoughts about how this might be done.
+I'm not so sure about this, but here are some thoughts about how this might be done for images.

-The obvious answer is to encode pixel values (from 0 to 255 per channel) as bytes.
+The easy answer is to encode pixel values (from 0 to 255 per channel) as bytes.
 A big question right here: *What would be the equivalent to n-gram embeddings for pixels?* Some possibilities:

 - Encode every combination of pixel values over the channels of a pixel as an embedding.
 - Run a CNN or other locally-acting model over groups of pixels.
 For a CNN, the 3x3 or 5x5 matrix would act several times on each pixel (unless stride is high), so we could capture more information by adding the outputs of the model from all positions in which the current pixel is included in the kernel.
 Then, shape this correctly and add it to the pixel embedding.
 This is similar to using n-grams with different n.